jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 standard economic models, which are based on goods that, once produced can only be used by a single purchaser.
-But as of yet, there is no sign of an alternative to market economies as efficient models for distribution.
+But as of yet, there is no sign of an alternative to market economies as efficient models for distribution of goods and services.

-(2) An important note regarding critics of The Baha'i Faith:
+(2) This work has been undertaken primarily with an eye towards analyzing features that make it differ from current democratic structures through society, and how others can benefit by adopting these features.
+But a secondary reason for this work is to ensure that the Administrative Order is characterized properly, to that questioning souls can properly understand it.
+While there are some who may attack the Baha'i Faith governance due to bad faith, there are no doubt many more who have legitimate questions about its structure, and such people deserve thoughtful answers.

 It is important to note from the outset that the features delimited are looked upon with skepticism by many.
-From the point of view of someone only familiar with current civic models of government, one that presumes representatives must represent consituents and takes such things as political parties and coalition politics as a given, the Baha'i Faith may look like a flawed democracy.
+From the point of view of someone only familiar with current civic models of government, one that presumes representatives must represent consituents and takes such things as political parties and coalition politics as a given, the Baha'i Faith looks like a flawed democracy.
 Indeed, there have been governments that have negatively reacted to its structure, egged on by the accusations of those who wish The Baha'i Faith ill.
 There are also those defenders of liberalism who would otherwise be well-wishers but react negatively to unfamiliar constructs which are seen as undemocratic.
 Finally there are those who are negatively disposed toward organized religion itself and will take any opportunity to use points of novelty to paint our administrative organization as regressive.

-Proper conceptualization of the structure of Baha'i governance is necessary to defend Baha'i institutions from a point of strength.
-There have been well-known controversies in the past thirty years as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
+There have also been well-known controversies in the past thirty years as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
 Indeed, well before